Ina Gerhein: Recordings

 Several live recordings and radio recordings documenting Gerhein's voice, mainly from the 1950s.
-In a performance of Pfitner's Palestrina, she sang the Appatition of Lucrezia.
+In a performance of Pfitzner's Palestrina, she sang the Appatition of Lucrezia.
 It was conducted by Robert Heger at the Prinzregententheater in Munich in 1951.
 She recorded two versions of Der Rosenkavalier by Richard Strauss in the role of Annina, both from Munich, in July 1952 alongside Kurt Böhme as Ochs conducted by Erich Kleiber, and in September 1957 alongside Otto Edelmann as Ochs, conducted by Knappertsbusch.
 She also recorded the final scene of the second act a recording with Josef Greindl as Ochs, conducted in 1951 by Eugen Szenkar.
 In another production of the Bavarian State Opera, she appeared as Ursula in Feuersnot by Richard Strauss, conducted in 1958 by Kempe.

 Gerhein sang the role of Marthe in Lortzing's Undine in a radio recording of RAI from September 1953, again conducted by Heger.
 She sang the Widow Browe in Lortzings's Zar und Zimmermann in a 1956 radio recording of Bayerischer Rundfunk, conducted by Jan Koetsier.
 In some re-releases of audio documents, Gerhein is mistakenly referred to as Ina Gerheim.